Rose clings to 1-shot Masters lead as Spieth, Thomas lurk

-The two players right behind had reason to be thrilled just to be at the Masters.
+One certainty: It won’t be Dustin Johnson, who took 64 putts in 36 holes and missed the cut by two shots.

-One of them was Brian Harman, barely inside the top 100 in the world a month ago until two good weeks changed his fortunes.
-The other was 24-year-old Will Zalatoris, who just over a year ago was toiling in the minor leagues and still doesn’t have a full PGA Tour card.
+Rose was at 7-under 137, one shot ahead of Brian Harman (69) and Will Zalatoris (68), the 24-year-old from Dallas who still doesn’t have a full PGA Tour card.

-“I wanted to be here my entire life,” Zalatoris said after birdies on his last three holes for a 4-under 68.
-“Some people shy away from that, but I’m excited to be here.
+”I wanted to be here my entire life,” Zalatoris said after birdies on his last three holes to get in the final group. ”Some people shy away from that, but I’m excited to be here.
 There’s no reason to feel intimidated now.
 I made it to here.
 And obviously, the job is not done by any means.”

-The job is over for defending champion Dustin Johnson, who bogeyed three of his last four holes for a 75 to miss the cut by two shots.
+Jordan Spieth (68) and Marc Leishman (67) were two shots behind.
+Spieth stands out for his wizardry around Augusta National – one green jacket, two runner-up finishes and a third place in his seven appearances – and because he is coming off a victory in the Texas Open that ended a drought of nearly four years.

 ”Having made a triple and five over-par holes through two rounds, I feel pretty good about being at 5 under,” Spieth said after a 68.

-The group three shots behind included Si Woo Kim, who played the final four holes without a putter that he broke out of frustration.
+The group three shots behind included Kim, who shot 69 without having much a chance to make birdies with a fairway metal on the greens.
 After a three-putt bogey on the 14th and a chip that nearly ran off the green at the 15th, he jammed the head of the club into the turf and damaged it.

-Rose was staked to a four-shot lead at the start of a warm, overcast day and it was gone after seven holes.
+Rose was staked to a four-shot lead at the start of a warm, overcast day and it was gone after his fourth bogey in seven holes.
 He didn’t drop a shot the rest of the way, picked up three birdies on the back nine and salvaged the day.

+”For as tough as this place has been playing, I felt like it was as easy as it could have been,” Thomas said.

 The wild card in all this is Zalatoris, built like a 1-iron and already renowned for his ball striking.
-His late run began with a 9-iron to a back right pin on the par-3 16th to 10 feet and ended with a wedge from 138 yards on the 18th to 5 feet that put him in the final group on the weekend at Augusta.
+His late run began with a 9-iron to a back right pin on the par-3 16th to 10 feet and ended with a wedge from 138 yards on the 18th to 5 feet.

+”Being here is a childhood dream,” he said. ”Final group on Saturday is pretty cool.”

-Born in San Francisco, he grew up in Dallas and played some of his best when golf was shut down during the pandemic.
-Zalatoris was on the Korn Ferry Tour, and when golf resumed, he had five straight finishes in the top six, including his first victory.
+Zalatoris played some of his best when golf was shut down during the pandemic.
+Zalatoris was on the Korn Ferry Tour and, when golf resumed, he had five straight finishes in the top six, including his first victory.

 That got him into the U.S. Open, where he tied for sixth.
 Now he has temporary PGA Tour membership and is among the top 50 in the world, getting him into the Masters.
 That’s why he talks of an ”attitude of gratitude.”